Ironwood the reliable

 Active Backwoods Retreat in Ironwood, Mich.: This ski area, on the outskirts of Ironwood along the Montreal River, has the most reliable snow in the region by far, and skiing usually continues into April.

-It has 60 kilometers of beautifully groomed skating and striding trails and a 4-kilometer snowshoeing loop on more than 600
+It has 60 kilometers of beautifully groomed skating and striding trails and a 4-kilometer snowshoeing loop on more than 600 acres.

 To get there, turn south from U.S. 2 onto Lake Street and follow signs onto Frenchtown Road and South Range Road.